msyleung/tandemApprenticeship2019/README.md

 ------------------

 ### Installation
-In the root directory
-Run `bundle install`
+Clone the directory, then run `bundle install`
+Run `rake db:create db:migrate db:seed` to create tables and populate the database

 ------------------

 ### Web Usage
 Visit Heroku: https://tandem-apprenticeship2019.herokuapp.com/

 Or install locally via Installation
-In the root directory, run `rake db:migrate db:seed` to create tables and populate the database
 Then, run `rackup -p 4567`
 Go to `http://localhost:4567/`

 ### CLI Usage
 ```
-Usage: ruby watering_cli.rb [-g guide] [-v] [-d date] date string in 'Y-M-D' format [-p plant] specific plant name [-a show all]
+Usage: ruby watering_cli.rb
+   -g, --guide      Show this help guide
+   -d, --date       Shows all plants to water on given date
+   -p, --plant      Shows all dates for given plant
+   -a, --all        Displays all plants and dates
 ```

 ------------------